ztstroud/mini-computer/atom/INSTR.md

 Register operations perform computations.
 All register operations specify a register operation in bits [8-11], a target register in bits [4-7], and an argument register in bits [0-3]: `0001RRRRTTTTAAAA`.

-When a register operation is performed, the target register is updated to contain the result of the computation.
+When a register operation is performed, the target register is updated to contain the result of the computation with the exception of the compare operation.

+The ALU flags will be set based upon the result of the computation, and saved for use in later instructions.

 Supported register operations are defined below: